decentralized-identity/bbs-signature/draft-bbs-signatures.md

 This operation computes a deterministic signature from a secret key (SK) and optionally over a header and or a vector of messages.

 ```
-signature = Sign(SK, PK, header, [(H_1, msg_1), ..., (H_L, msg_L)])
+signature = Sign(SK, PK, header, to_sign)

 Inputs:

-- SK (REQUIRED), an octet string of the form outputted by the KeyGen operation.
+- SK (REQUIRED), an octet string of the form outputted by the KeyGen
+                 operation.
-- PK (REQUIRED), an octet string of the form outputted by the SkToPk operation provided the above SK as input.
+- PK (REQUIRED), an octet string of the form outputted by the SkToPk
+                 operation provided the above SK as input.
-- header (OPTIONAL), an octet string containing context and application specific information.
-If not supplied, it defaults to an empty string.
+- header (OPTIONAL), an octet string containing context and application
+                     specific information.
+If not supplied, it defaults
+                     to an empty string.
-- [(H_1, msg_1),..., (H_L, msg_L)] (OPTIONAL), a list of generator and message pairs.
-Generators must be G1 points, and the messages must be non-zero scalars mod r.
-If not supplied, the list will default to the empty array ("[]").
+- to_sign (OPTIONAL), a list of (generator, message) pairs.
+Generators
+                      must be G1 points, and the messages must be
+                      non-zero scalars mod r.
+If not supplied, will
+                      default to the empty array ("[]").

 Parameters:

 - Ciphersuite_ID (REQUIRED), ASCII string.
-The unique ID of the ciphersuite.
+The unique ciphersuite ID.
 - H_s (REQUIRED), point of G1.
-The generator for the blinding value of the signature.
+The generator for the blinding value of
+                  the signature.
 - H_d (REQUIRED), point of G1.
-The generator used to sign the signature domain.
+The generator used to sign the signature
+                  domain.

 Definitions:

-- L, is the non-negative integer representing the number of messages to be signed i.e., length([(H_1, msg_1),..., (H_L, msg_L)]).
-Note, if the list of generator and message pairs is not supplied as an input to this operation, the value of L MUST evaluate to zero (0).
+- L, is the non-negative integer representing the number of messages
+     to be signed i.e., L = length(to_sign).
+Note, if the to_sign list
+     is not supplied, the value of L MUST evaluate to zero (0).

 Outputs: